SU-SWS/open_framework/README.txt

 Authors/Maintainers: Brian Young, Megan Erin Miller, Joseph Knox

 -- SUMMARY --

 Open Framework is a new Drupal theme that builds off of Twitter Bootstrap and provides a simple yet powerful way to create complex responsive layouts.
 For more information, visit http://openframework.stanford.edu

 -- REQUIREMENTS --

-The Open Framework theme is intended for Drupal version 7 only; it will not work with Drupal 6 or below.
+The Open Framework theme is intended for Drupal version 7 only; it will not work with Drupal 6 or below

 -- INSTALLATION --